heb12/heb12-electron/README.md

 ## License
 Copyright 2018 Theodore Jameson.
 This software is released under the GPL license version 2.0 or later.
 See the [LICENSE](https://github.com/MasterOfTheTiger/heb12/blob/master/LICENSE) file for more information.

+## Credits
+- @MasterOfTheTiger is the author of the program
+- @danday74 for [Chapter and Verse](https://github.com/danday74/chapter-and-verse), a very useful tool for this program